greggersaurus/OpenSteamController/Firmware/README.md

 # Firmware

-The work in this directory is geared towards a completely custom firwmare for the Steam Controller.
+The work in this directory is geared towards a completely custom firmware for the Steam Controller.
 The primary purpose is for this firmware to act as a development environment for interfacing with the peripherals available on the Steam Controller hardware.
 This firmware also acts as a jumping off point for